jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

             attempt to unlock any hosts that were locked.

     .. note::
-        If a update-strategy is aborted after hosts were locked, but before they were updated, the hosts will not be unlocked, as this would result in the updates being installed.
+        If a update strategy is aborted after hosts were locked, but before they were updated, the hosts will not be unlocked, as this would result in the updates being installed.
 You must either install the updates on the hosts or remove the updates before unlocking the hosts.